ehector/BRdac/README.md

 # About
 Divide-and-conquer approach for Brown-Resnick models

-This is a repository for the R package to estimate Brown-Resnick model parameters using a divide-and-conquer procedure.
+This is a repository for the R package to estimate Brown-Resnick and inverted Brown-Resnick max-stable model parameters using a divide-and-conquer procedure.
 The R package's main files are:
-- src/CL-funcs.cpp: this file defines the Rcpp functions that compute the pairwise censored composite likelihood and censored composite score for the Brown-Resnick model with unit Fréchet margins, and the pairwise censored composite likelihood and censored composite score functions for the transformed data with regression models for the location, scale and shape.
+- src/CL-funcs.cpp: this file defines the Rcpp functions that compute the pairwise censored composite likelihood and censored composite score for the Brown-Resnick and inverted Brown-Resnick models with unit Fréchet margins, and the pairwise censored composite likelihood and censored composite score functions for the transformed data with regression models for the location, scale and shape.
 - R/BRdac_func.R: this file defines the R function for the divide-and-conquer estimation of model parameters.

 The BRdac man file contains an example for running the regression model from the paper.